rasteiner/k3-pagesdisplay-section/readme.md

 You can start the query with `site`, `page` (refers to the current page), or `pages` (which is equal to `site.pages`).

 ## Example
-Show all pages that have "foo" in their title:
+Show all pages that have "Foo" in their title:

 ```yaml
 sections: